-There are various reasons for OneDrive isn't sign in.
+There are various reasons that OneDrive stuck at signing in.
 The following methods are all effective measures to solve this problem.

-If OneDrive stuck on signin, this situation is most likely caused by an incorrect or unstable network connection.
+If OneDrive stuck on signing in, this situation is most likely caused by an incorrect or unstable network connection.
 First, you need to confirm your Internet connection using the following three methods.

-The problem may be caused by an error in the current boot process.
+The OneDrive not signing in problem may be caused by an error in the current boot process.
 Try to restart OneDrive running normally.